Tom Parkes: Carlisle United

 He was offered a new contract by Carlisle at the end of the 2018–19 season.

 Exeter City

 On 27 May 2019, Parkes joined Exeter City.
 In August 2019 he received a three-match ban for violent conduct.
-He scored his first goal for the club in the 4-0 derby demolition of local rivals Plymouth Argyle.
+He scored his first goal for the club in the 4–0 win against local rivals Plymouth Argyle.

 On 12 May 2021 it was announced that he would leave Exeter at the end of the season, following the expiry of his contract.

 Livingston

 On 3 June 2021, Parkes agreed to join Livingston following the expiration of his Exeter contract, signing a one-year contract with the potential to rise to three years.
 Parkes scored one minute into his competitive debut for the club, when he opened the scoring in an eventual 3–0 victory over Brechin City.

+Hartlepool United

+On 8 January 2024, Parkes signed for National League club Hartlepool United.
+He made his Hartlepool debut the following day as a half-time substitute in a 2–1 defeat to AFC Fylde.
+Early in his Hartlepool career he formed a strong partnership with Luke Waterfall in central defence.
+On 6 April, Parkes scored his first Hartlepool goal in a 2–0 home win against Aldershot Town.
+At the end of the season, Hartlepool took the option to extend his contract.
+On 30 November, Parkes made his 500th career appearance in a 0–0 home draw with Barnet.
+On 14 January 2025, he signed a new contract extension to keep him with the club until the end of the 2025–26 season.
+He was named as Hartlepool's club captain ahead of the 2025–26 season.

 International career

 At international level, Parkes has represented England at under-17 level 18 times, scoring once.
 Parkes was a member of the unsuccessful England Under-17 squad for the 2009 UEFA European Under-17 Football Championship.